-There are several ways in which we can extend this work.
-It would be interesting to consider that storage costs depend on how long tokens stay on places during the transitions.
-For this purpose, time for rcwf-nets should be considered instead of arbitrary interleavings in the firing of transitions, as done in [17].
-The, priced safety and soundness properties could be studied in this timed model.
+A way in which we must extend this work is to consider that storage costs depend on how long tokens stay on places during the firing of transitions.
+For this purpose, time for rcwf-nets should be considered instead of the arbitrary interleavings in the firing of concurrent transitions, as done in [6, 14, 15].
+Then, priced safety and soundness properties could be studied in this timed model.